SPOCKnots/pyknotid/README.rst

 .. code:: python

-    In [1]: import pyknot2.spacecurves as sp
+    In [1]: import pyknotid.spacecurves as sp

-    In [2]: import pyknot2.make as mk
+    In [2]: import pyknotid.make as mk

     In [3]: k = sp.Knot(mk.three_twist(num_points=100))